missionpinball/mpf-docs/displays/slides/creating_slides.rst

 slide will come later.

-Since MPF maintains a single global list of slides, it doesn't technically matter whether you define your slides in the ``slides:`` section of your machine-wide config or your mode config.
+Since MPF maintains a single global list of slides, it doesn't technically matter whether you define your slides in the :doc:`/config/slides` section of your machine-wide config or your mode config.
 Obviously though if you define the slides a mode will use in that mode's config file, then that will help you keep everything more organized.